Who are the victims of Maine mass shooting? A father and teenage son among the dead

 LEWISTON, Maine - As family and friends of the victims of the Maine mass shootings learn the fate of their loved ones, we are learning more about those killed.
 At least 18 people died and 13 more were injured in a pair of mass shootings in Lewiston, Maine Wednesday evening.

-Police say Robert Card opened fire inside both a bowling alley and a nearby bar; the manhunt for Card continues.
+Police say Robert Card opened fire inside both a bowling alley and a nearby bar.
+He was found dead Friday night, multiple sources confirmed to CBS News.

 According to Maine State Police, 7 people died at Sparetime Recreation bowling alley - six males and one female.
 Eight more people died at the nearby Schemengees Bar and Grille, all of them male.
 Three additional victims died at area hospitals.
 Here are the names of the victims that WBZ and CBS have confirmed: